opethef10/Syllabify-Turkish/README.md

-# hecele
+# Syllabify Turkish
 A simple Javascript program which divides a Turkish sentence into its syllables.
-Use [this link](https://raw.githack.com/opethef10/hecele/main/hecele.html) for HTML page
+Use [this link](https://raw.githack.com/opethef10/Syllabify-Turkish/main/syllabifyTurkish.html) for HTML page

 ## How it works